Study Team Members

 Scientific Support

-Cecilia Higgs, M.H.S. program manager, leads the regulatory matters of the study and manages the study files, including the protocol, consent documents, and submissions to the Institutional Review Board.
+As program manager, Cecilia Higgs leads the regulatory matters of the study and manages the study files, including the protocol, consent documents, and submissions to the Institutional Review Board.

 Study Support

-Laura Harney, R.N., B.S.N., is a registered nurse who supports cancer genetics research.
+Laura is a registered nurse who supports cancer genetics research.

-Ann Carr, M.S., C.G.C., is a genetic counselor with many years of experience in both cancer and pediatric genetics.
+Ann Carr is a genetic counselor with many years of experience in both cancer and pediatric genetics.
 She also serves as a research coordinator who will manage referrals for this study.

-Stephanie Steinbart, R.N., M.P.H., was a research nurse who served as CGB’s referral nurse.
+Stephanie was a research nurse who served as CGB’s referral nurse.
 She retired in January 2023 after more than 20 years of dedication.

 Collaborators